dgirotti/playwright-saucedemo-automation/README.md

 BASE_URL=https://www.saucedemo.com

 The .env file is not versioned and must be created locally based on this template.
+Ensure that you have the .env file at the root of the project.

 STANDARD_USER=standard_user

 STANDARD_PASSWORD=secret_sauce

 LOCKED_USER=locked_out_user

 LOCKED_PASSWORD=secret_sauce

+### (I'm sharing this information with you in order to be able to run the tests, but in a real project the users and password for .env should not be displayed in this doc.)

 ## 🌍 Browser Configuration (Challenge Requirement)